lhandley1/SeoDiagnose/README.md

-# 🔍 SeoDiagnose - SEO Tag Analyzer (Built with Replit AI Agent 🧠)
+# 🔍 SeoDiagnose - SEO Tag Analyzer
+# (Built with Replit AI Agent 🧠)

-SeoDiagnose is a simple, powerful web app that checks and scores SEO tags on any website.
+SeoDiagnose is a simple "vibe coded", powerful web app that checks and scores SEO tags on any website.
 Just paste a URL, and you'll get a full analysis with colorful cards, scores, previews, and tips to improve your SEO! 🎯

 ---